Feminine beauty ideal: Black women in Africa and North America

-In "Flash of the Spirit", they discuss the ancient beauty ideals for African women.
+In Flash of the Spirit, Robert Farris Thompson discusses the ancient beauty ideals for African women.
 The ideals were there were no ideals.
 Beauty was rarely accepted if you were "too perfect" or "overly handsome".
 Being "too much" of something was a red flag because it threw off the spectrum according to Yoruba society.
 It was called "iwontunwonsi".
-This is the total opposite of what the standards for society are today because they set a middle ground to compare people to, yet the middle ground consists of high standards.
+This is the opposite of what the standards for society are today because they set a middle ground to compare people to, yet the middle ground consists of high standards.

-Black women and women of colour, on many platforms and forms of representation, have been whitewashed.
+According to Laura Engel, Black women (but not other women of colour), have been whitewashed.
 Whitewashing of black women is not only limited to whitening black individuals' skin tones, but also giving them straight hair textures and Eurocentric features.
 Magazines and beauty companies have been criticized for whitewashing the images of black female celebrities on covers and advertisements, mostly photoshopping them with lighter skin.

-When it comes to racial disparities within the beauty industry, like makeup artists and beauty-related YouTube content creators, the impact of Eurocentric representation and beauty ideals are apparent.
-A study conducted in 2020 by researchers Tran and Copes revealed that Black women who were online beauty content creators had lower salaries, fewer brand endorsements, more difficulty receiving sponsorships and a significantly slower rise to popularity compared to White online beauty content creators.
-This is likely due to the lack of Black representation when it comes to the Eurocentric beauty ideal as well as the notion of colourism playing a role for Black online beauty content creators.
+According to a 2020 study, black women who were online beauty content creators had lower salaries, fewer brand endorsements, more difficulty receiving sponsorships, and a significantly slower rise to popularity compared to non-Black online beauty content creators.
+Resesrchers were unable to determine why this was the case, as their study provided no information on causality and the sample size consisted of just nine women.

-Additionally, research done by Marway found that the beauty norm for fair skin limits career goals and opportunities for Black women and women of colour, as they practice self-censorship when applying for jobs because they have an expectation that they will not be chosen to play lead roles in a workplace due to the disproportionate racial portrayals in various professions.
+The research of Marway has additionally found that the beauty norm for fair skin limits career goals and opportunities for black women and women of colour, as they practice self-censorship when applying for jobs because they have an expectation that they will not be chosen to play lead roles in a workplace due to the disproportionate racial portrayals in various professions.